mobizt/FirebaseClient/README.md

 The expire period should be less than the remaining time to live of your signed `JWT` token.

 > [!NOTE]
-> Only valid `RS256` signed `JWT` token can be used with Firebase Products and Google Cloud Product that provided in this library.
+> Only valid `RS256` signed `JWT` token can be used with Firebase and Google Cloud products that provided in this library.

 Some Arduino boards that have built-in crypto chip e.g. [ATECC608A](https://www.microchip.com/en-us/product/atecc608a) do not support RSA-256 algorithm and its crypto library cannot use to create the signed JWT token used in this library.